Jenner & Block Supreme Court and Appellate Clinic

 - Endrew F. v.
-Douglas County School District, amicus curiae brief on behalf of 118 members of the United States Congress.
+Douglas County School District, amicus curiae brief in support of the petitioner.
 A majority of the Supreme Court ruled in favor of the position taken by the clinic in the case, holding that the Individuals with Disabilities Education Act requires a school to offer an individualized education program reasonably calculated to enable a child to make progress appropriate in light of the child’s circumstances.
 The clinic’s brief argued that this Act was meant to “consistently and clearly” raise expectations for the quality of education provided to students with disabilities.

 - Pena-Rodriguez v.
-Colorado, amicus curiae brief on behalf of the National Association of Federal Defenders.
+Colorado, amicus curiae brief in support of the petitioner.
 A majority of the Supreme Court ruled in favor of the position taken by the clinic in the case, holding that when a juror makes a clear statement indicating that he or she relied on racial stereotypes or animus to convict a criminal defendant, a rule prohibiting jurors from impeaching their verdicts must yield to the Sixth Amendment, so that the trial court can consider the evidence of the juror's statement and any resulting Sixth Amendment violation.
 The clinic’s brief argued that there is a long history of allowing jurors to impeach their verdicts to ensure fairness.

-The clinic also filed two petitions for certiorari with the U.S. Supreme Court during the 2016 Term.
+The clinic also filed petitions for certiorari with the U.S. Supreme Court during the 2016 and 2017 Terms.

-Although the clinic’s primary focus is the U.S. Supreme Court, the clinic may also handle cases at the U.S. Court of Appeals for the Seventh Circuit, the Illinois Supreme Court, and other appellate courts.
-During the 2016-2017 academic year, the clinic represented a defendant-appellant in a direct appeal of a criminal case to the Seventh Circuit.
+Although the clinic’s primary focus is the U.S. Supreme Court, the clinic may also handle cases at the U.S. Court of Appeals for the Seventh Circuit, the Illinois Supreme Court, and other appellate courts from time to time.
+In 2017, the clinic represented a defendant-appellant in a direct appeal of a criminal case to the Seventh Circuit.
 One of the clinic’s students argued the case before the Seventh Circuit.
+In 2018, the clinic represented petitioners-appellees in habeas corpus appeals before the Seventh Circuit.

 U.S. Supreme Court: Theory and Practice (LAWS 50311) is a required co-requisite for 2L and 3L students participating in the clinic.
 Students who have successfully completed a course covering content comparable to the U.S. Supreme Court: Theory and Practice seminar may seek consent from Professor Konsky to waive the co-requisite requirement.
 Academic credit for the clinic varies and is awarded according to the Law School’s general criteria for clinical courses and by the approval of the clinical faculty.